Robust inference for geographic regression discontinuity designs: assessing the impact of police precincts: Causal inference for spatial point processes with GeoRDDs

 This result implies that we can obtain type I error control at level $\alpha$ if

 This shows that validity does not rely on an unbiased, or even conservative, estimate of $Q_{1 - \alpha}$.
 Rather we need our estimated quantiles $\widehat{Q}_{1-\alpha}$ to be such that on average, the true CDF at our estimated quantiles is above $1-\alpha$.
 Even if we have an unbiased estimator of $Q_{1 - \alpha}$, if it has excessive variance, then it might not satisfy the condition above and will lead to anti-conservative inference.
 To gain further intuition into this, we study the properties of our estimator of the CDF, denoted by $\widehat{F}(X_i, q)$.
-First, we can look at the mean of this estimator, which we show in Appendix \ref{app:A} is as follows:
+First, we can look at the mean of this estimator, which we show in Supplementary Materials Section 3 can be approximated as follows:

 This shows that the bias of the estimator is a function of how close the null street covariates $X_i^{(b)}$ are to $X_i$.
 Therefore, finding null streets that have similar characteristics as the precinct boundary of interest is of crucial importance.
 Of course, if $X_i$ does not affect the distribution of the test statistic, then $\frac{d}{dX_i} F(X_i, q) = \frac{d^2}{dX_i^2} F(X_i, q) = 0$ and we have no bias regardless of how similar the null streets are.
-Also of importance is the variance of this estimator, which we show in Appendix \ref{app:A} is given by
+Also of importance is the variance of this estimator, which we show in Supplementary Materials Section 3 is approximated by

-As expected, the variance generally decreases as we increase the number of null streets, $B$.
+One would expect that the variance generally decreases as we increase the number of null streets, $B$.
 However, this shows an important feature of the resampling procedure, which is that the variance need not necessarily go down as we increase $B$.
-This is because increasing $B$ can also increase $Var(X_i^{(b)})$ by including null streets with very different values of $X_i^{(b)}$, which leads to an increase in the overall variance.
+This is because increasing $B$ can also increase $\text{Var}(X_i^{(b)})$ by including null streets with very different values of $X_i^{(b)}$, which leads to an increase in the overall variance.
 These two results show that there is a trade-off involved when choosing $B$.
 On one hand we want to increase $B$ to decrease variability in $\widehat{F}(X_i, q)$.
 On the other hand, we want to keep $B$ small enough so that the null streets are closely aligned with the precinct boundary of interest in the sense that $X_i^{(b)} \approx X_i$, which reduces bias, and potentially reduces the variance of the estimate of the CDF.
 We discuss this trade-off in the context of the NYC data in Section \ref{sec:MatchesNYC}.